hbristow/pysetup/README.md

 # Python Setup for Computer Vision
-A short guide to setting up a Python environment for Computer Vision (CV) on a Mac
+A short guide to setting up a Python environment for scientific computing on a Mac

 ### Introduction

 This guide is designed to help you get a Python environment up and running for scientific computing and numerics.
-It does not provide particular packages for computer vision tasks, but rather the package base to get started from.
+It does not provide particular packages for domain specific tasks, but rather the package base to get started from.
 Effective numeric computing in Python is reliant on `numpy` with a fast backend.
 This guide puts a particular focus on getting that bit right.

 ### Homebrew